unscroller.com/cant-stop-scrolling/

 3. Replace the reflex with one small action

-Choose one reliable replacement: breathe for sixty seconds, write a note, drink water, step outside, text one person, or open your plan for the day.
+Choose one reliable replacement: breathe for sixty seconds, write a note, drink water, step outside, text one person, or open the task you keep avoiding.

 -